- Helping Little Wings Bird Sanctuary

-I run the Sanctuary on my own with help from the Trustees.
-We get a grant from the Department of Agriculture but rely on fundraising and anyone that would like to donate or provide grain, seed, wild bird seed, fat balls etc. would be greatly appreciated.
-I have 52 birds in my care at the present time so any help, however small, is very much appreciated.
+I run the Sanctuary with help from the Trustees and volunteers.
+We rely on fundraising and anyone that would like to donate or provide grain, seed, wild bird seed, fat balls etc. would be greatly appreciated.
 Caring for these birds is very time consuming.
-Sick birds need heat, frequent feeding and medications, all of which are very expensive plus the cost of bedding for the hens and the maintenance of the buildings, aviaries, fences and land.
+Sick birds need heat, frequent feeding and medications, all of which are very expensive plus the maintenance of the buildings, aviaries, fences and land.

 If you think you can help, please contact me here:

 Licensed with National Parks and Wildlife Service